San Martino di Castrozza: History

 The first buildings on the site of San Martino were a religious institution, the hospice of saints Martino and Giuliano, which welcomed travelers crossing the Alps by the Rolle Pass between the valleys of Primiero and Fiemme.
 All that remains of the hospice is the church of San Martino, which has a romanesque bell-tower.

 The first alpine hotel in San Martino was built by the Irish traveller, John Ball in 1873.
-By the first decade of the 20th century San Martino di Castrozza was already established as a tourist destination for the wealthy of the Austro-Hungarian Empire, of which Trentino then formed part.
+By the 1900s, San Martino di Castrozza was already established as a tourist destination for the wealthy of the Austro-Hungarian Empire, of which Trentino then formed part.
 The resort was rebuilt after the devastation of the First World War, and grew rapidly thereafter.

 Geography

-San Martino is situated in a valley of green meadows, in the Natural Park of Paneveggio-Pale di San Martino.
+San Martino is situated in a valley of green meadows, in the Paneveggio-Pale di San Martino Natural Park.
 It is surrounded by peaks of the Dolomites, including the Pale di San Martino, of which the highest peaks are Vezzana and the Cimon della Pala.